Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

 2006.10.30 (Ver 2.36)
   - Bug fix: Could not connect Tectia server with SSH2 protocol.
 Changed the timing of both MAC and packet compression method are enabled from user authentication to SSH2_MSG_NEWKEYS procedure.
+  - Bug fix: Aborted when receiving the stderr data from Tectia server on Windows.
+Added a procedure for handling SSH2_MSG_CHANNEL_EXTENDED_DATA packet.

 2006.10.28 (Ver 2.35)
   - Bug fix: TTSSH settings wasn't read from ini file which is specified by /F parameter of ttermpro.exe.
 Enbuged at 2.34.